 The actual numbers are staggering.
 Nine out of ten households discard over 25 per cent of their food during the festive period.

-As you shop, try to be mindful about what’s going in your trolley.
+As you shop, try to be mindful of what’s going on in your trolley.
 Ask yourself:

 - Do you need this item?
 Is it essential?

 - Is there anything in your trolley that wasn’t on your list?
 Why?

 - How much of what you are buying is ‘extra’ to try and please people?

 - Are you catering to confirmed guests or for people who might show up?

 - A handwritten letter or card with glitter or chocolate inside the envelope.

 - An annual subscription – to a magazine, a streaming service, or an audiobook service.